Radiologic Sciences Internship

 - Introduction to Specialty Areas, i.e. CT, MRI, mammography

 Students are regularly evaluated by on-site hospital faculty and clinical preceptors during the internship.
-The internship consists of didactic and clinical courses for which the hospital program awards letter grades on an official hospital transcript.
+The internship consists of class and clinical courses for which the hospital program awards letter grades on an official hospital transcript.
 Clinical performance is evaluated using a competency based evaluation system and performance appraisal.
 NDSU awards a "P" grade ('Pass') for each semester of enrollment in RS 496-Field Experience/Internship credit signifying satisfactory progress toward completing internship requirements.
-The hospital program's final transcript is the official record of completion of the internship requirements.
+The hospital program's final transcript is the official record of completion of the specific internship requirements.

 Tuition and Expenses

 During the internship, students enroll at NDSU for RS 496-Field Experience/Internship credit.
-A maximum of 60 credits from NDSU will be awarded for successful completion of internship didactic and clinical experiences within the affiliated hospital's program.
+A maximum of 60 credits from NDSU will be awarded for successful completion of internship class and clinical experiences within the affiliated hospital's program.
 The 60 credits are distributed as follows: 6 credits for each summer session and 12 credits for each fall and spring semester enrolled.
 Tuition and student fees are paid to NDSU at the student's regular resident rate.
-According to the agreements that we have with hospital affiliates, NDSU sends each hospital program a designated portion of tuition collected from the student each semester to assist in covering the hospital tuition and expenses associated with internship participation.
+According to the agreements that NDSU has with hospital affiliates, NDSU sends each hospital program a designated portion of tuition collected from the student each semester to assist in covering the hospital tuition and expenses associated with internship participation.
 Internships are exempt from tuition assistance grants such as spouse/dependent discounts and cultural diversity waivers.

-Besides NDSU tuition and student fees, student interns may also pay some associated internship fees directly to the hospital program to cover expenses like textbooks, activity or clinical fees, and mock board exams.
+Besides NDSU tuition and student fees, student interns may also pay associated internship fees directly to the hospital program to cover expenses like textbooks, activity or clinical fees, and mock board exams.
 Textbook costs range from approximately $500-$1200 for the two year period.
 Uniforms may be purchased through the hospital, a uniform specialty shop or other provider.
 Once accepted into the internship, the hospital program will provide the student with more information about the non-NDSU related program expenses.